Mean Value Inequalities and Characterizations of Sobolev spaces on graded groups: Mean Value Inequalities on graded Lie groups

-Consider the Sobolev space defined by first order derivatives $W^{1,p}(\G)$.
+where $X_jf$ is understood in the weak sense.
 The following result is an $L^p$ version of the mean value theorem on homogeneous Lie groups.
-It extends a result known in Euclidean spaces \cite[Proposition 9.3]{Brezis} and also in the context of Carnot groups \cite[Lemma 10]{Saka}, in which case only derivatives in the first stratum are needed on the right hand side.
+It extends a result known in Euclidean spaces \cite[Proposition 9.3]{Brezis}.
+See also \cite[Lemma 10]{Saka} in the context of Carnot groups, in which case only derivatives in the first stratum are needed on the right hand side.

-\begin{theorem} Let $\G$ be and homogeneous Lie group, $1\leq p<\infty$, and $f\in W^{1,p}(\G)$.
+\begin{theorem} Let $\G$ be and homogeneous Lie group, $1\leq p<\infty$, and $f\in \mathbb{W}_{p;1}(\G)$.
 Then, \be \left( \int_{\G} |f(x\cdot y)-f(x)|^p \; dx \right)^{1/p} \lesssim \sum_{j=1}^n |y|^{\sigma_j} \| X_j f \|_{L^p(\G)}. \ee \end{theorem}

 \begin{proof} Let $f\in C^1(\G)$ with compact support and then proceed by density.
 Following \cite[proof of Proposition 3.1.46]{FR-book} if $y= \exp_{\G}(tX_j)$, we have that

 Then using Jensen inequality,